PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 In C++, pointers and arrays are closely related.

-The name of an array can be used as a pointer to its initial element.
+The name of an array can be used as a pointer to its initial element i.e. anywhere that a program might require a pointer object, the programmer may put the name of an array, because the array will be interpreted as a pointer to its first element.

-Writing `myArray[3]` tells the compiler to return the element that is 3 away from the starting element of `myArray`.
+Arrays may not be passed by value because there is no copying assigment for arrays - i.e. a function parameter cannot have the array copied to it - arrays can only be passed by reference.

+Arrays are implicitly converted to a pointer to their first element in any context where an array is not expected but a pointer is permitted.
 This explains why arrays are always passed by reference: passing an array is really passing a pointer.

-This also explains why array indices start at 0: the first element of an array is the element that is 0 away from the start of the array

 ```{tip}
 :class: margin